Delta Cephei

-Delta Cephei (δ Cep, δ Cephei) is the Bayer designation for a quadruple star system located approximately 887 light-years away in the northern constellation of Cepheus, the King.
+Delta Cephei (δ Cep, δ Cephei) is a quadruple star system located approximately 887 light-years away in the northern constellation of Cepheus, the King.
 At this distance, the visual magnitude of the star is diminished by 0.23 as a result of extinction caused by gas and dust along the line of sight.
 It is the prototype of the Cepheid variable stars that undergo periodic changes in luminosity.

 Discovery

 Delta Cephei was discovered to be variable by John Goodricke during 1784.
 He describes his first observation on October 19, 1784, followed by a regular series of observations most nights until December 28.
 Further observations were made during the first half of 1785, the variability was described in a letter dated June 28, 1785, and formally published on January 1, 1786.
-This was the second variable star of this type, with eta Aquilae being discovered just a few weeks earlier, on September 10, 1784.
+This was the second variable star of this type, with Eta Aquilae being discovered just a few weeks earlier, on September 10, 1784.